 However as with any microbial system, you must take a decision around the risk factor related to good (beneficial) bacteria and bad (pathogenic) bacteria – be they bad to humans or fish.
 Most bacteria are not harmful to fish or humans; many are beneficial and a tiny few are pathogenic.
 Normally the good bacteria out compete the bad – this is true is compost heaps and river bed muds.
 But there is always a risk that the bad guys take over.
 The way to completely remove the risk is sterilisation - i.e. kill 100% of all bacteria (good and bad).
 This is the approach taken in human drinking water and kitchen cooking surfaces.
 As we are finding out from extensive use of antibacterial chemicals, this brings a new set of problems: many of the good guys are actually essential to human health – they help build our natural resistance ready to defend against the bad guys.
 The bad guys adapt new defences and become super bad (e.g. MRSA).

 We are keen to properly test activated carbon (our biochar) as a biofilter in sumps and or refugiums.
 Contact us if you are set up to test.

-Yes – activated carbon is used on a huge scale to dechlorinate drinking water.
-The chlorine is added to water to kill bacteria (sterilise) drinking water.
+Activated carbon is used on a huge scale to dechlorinate drinking water.
+A reason chlorine is added to water is to kill bacteria (sterilise it).